Slow your roll on watering: Let Mother Nature be your guide

 So, ease into summer slowly.
 Keep the sprinklers off for a bit longer and use a hose and nozzle if there’s a dry patch that needs a bit of extra attention.

-If you’re excited to get out and start playing in the yard like me, now is a great time to prepare for some landscape upgrades.
+If you’re excited to get out and start playing in the yard, now is a great time to prepare for some landscape upgrades.

-I have also spent time on the Plant Select website looking for new, low-water plants and flowers that could be added to our landscape.
+I have also spent time on the Plant Select website looking for new, water-wise plants and flowers that could be added to our landscape.

 Plant Select is a nonprofit collaboration of Colorado State University Extension, Denver Botanic Gardens and professional horticulturists.
 Its mission is to seek out and distribute the very best plants for landscapes and gardens from the intermountain region to the high plains and beyond.